 IRWINTOOLS most of the time comes with satisfying toolkits and the door lock kit they are representing has a 4 step easy installation capability.
 And guess what you are good to go!

 Firstly mentioning that the whole kit weighs less about 9.6 ounces.
 And comes with a pre aligning holder to mark the wanted height.
+Otherwise using a laser tape could not be avoided.
 After that, there is this latch pattern plate to make the measure work more properly.
 When the marks are done you are to drill the points with screws so the tool has a deadlock set up.

 Two carbon mandrels, one is the hole-saw that creates the lock hole (comes with 2 3/8” and 2 ¾” backsets management) and the bore saw for latch adjustment.
 There is also a drill bit included so the cut gets no warps and misallocates the saw.
 Hence the router bit, hinge plate and the bolt plate templates are to create a blueprint for the operation.